ManikantaSirumalla/CodeScanner-App/README.md

-# CodeScanner-App
-Certainly!
-Here's the same GitHub README content provided as a markdown file:
 # CodeScanner App

 The CodeScanner App is a simple iOS application that allows users to scan both QR codes and barcodes using a custom framework.
 This app demonstrates how to integrate and use the QRScannerFramework to scan and detect codes.